Definition of Function in C

 • It has already come with C software, no need to re-create it again rather only use it i.e. this type of function is already built into an application and can be accessed by end-users using proper syntax.

-• These functions are available in a number of library files.
+• These functions are available in many library files.
 These files are accessed by the user in the program by including those header files with # include keyword (such as #include<stdio.h> etc.) in the program code at the top position before it was used.

 • The header file is a pointer/reference to the library that links those library header files with the program which can be searched and read by the compiler for used functions in the program.